 A simple example with IT asset disposal illustrates how a narrow-minded focus on maximizing the residual value of an asset, alongside secondary regard for compliance to environmental regulations and data protection, would be the recipe for reputational disaster.

 If we’ve learned one thing during the coronavirus pandemic, it’s that every single business process, such as recycling, needs to be inspected to implement the best version of itself.
 Not only does this help to optimize the value, but it also better highlights the risks involved now that the world has changed and we’re in a different normal.

 Now more than ever, a company's vision needs to be long-term and incorporate safety and security inappropriate dealing with opportunities and threats.

 Building a more sustainable business

-In our next blog, you can discover how businesses can establish sustainability as a core business purpose, learning the key practices that create the next generation of practised sustainability.
+In our next blog, you can discover how businesses can establish sustainability as a core business purpose, learning the key practices that create the next generation of practiced sustainability.